awsdocs/amazon-eks-user-guide/doc_source/security-iam-awsmanpol.md

 **Permissions details**

 This policy includes the following permissions that allow Amazon EKS to complete the following tasks:
 + **`ec2`** – Read instance volume and network information\.
-This is required so that Kubernetes nodes can describe information about Amazon EC2 resources required for the node to join the Amazon EKS cluster\.
+This is required so that Kubernetes nodes can describe information about Amazon EC2 resources that are required for the node to join the Amazon EKS cluster\.
 + **`eks`** – Optionally describe the cluster as part of node bootstrapping\.

 ```